Skip to main content

 • story

-• “Biggest issue tbh is the fact the story is almost thoroughly spoiled in the opening video instead of waiting for you to discover that in-game.”
+• “Biggest issue, to be honest, is the fact the story is almost thoroughly spoiled in the opening video instead of letting you discover it in-game.”

 • “However, the English story script is hampered by typos, speaker tags bugging out, and a passable at best, stilted at worst translation.”